ibrunotome/docker-laravel-appengine/README.md

 # docker-laravel
-Laravel dockerized with: gcr.io/google-appengine/php72:latest, postgres:10.4-alpine, redis:4.0.11-alpine and others.
+Laravel dockerized with: gcr.io/google-appengine/php72 + swoole, postgres:10.4-alpine, redis:4.0.11-alpine and others.

 ## How to use locally